blankworker1/SOLARMINER_ONE/GATEWAY.md

 Mounted on an exterior wall in a shaded location

-Powered from existing mains wiring via the integrated socket
+Powered from mains via the integrated socket

 Entirely passively cooled